Segmenting Time-lapse movies

 Segmenting Time-lapse movies#

 The plugin is designed to work not just with single images but also with stacks of images, in particular time-lapses.
-Here’s an example with a fluorescence microscopy time-lapse of a cell (see below for more details):

 Step by step#

 Here we explain the process step by step.
-First, we need to import the image.
-This can be done in the usual way (menu, drag and drop etc.).
-What is important is that the dimensions (which can be time, z, channel) needs to be three dimensional, the third dimension being accessible via the slider.
+First, we need to import an image.
+This can be done in the ways usual for napari (menu, drag and drop etc.).

 self.add_annotation_layer()

-If we now run click on Train, all annotations will be taken into account.
-Once training is done, we can verify the quality of the segmentation on a single frame, pressing Segment image.
+Once training is done, we can verify the quality of the segmentation on a single frame (the one currently shown in the viewer) by pressing Segment image.

 If we are satisfied we can run Segment stack to get the full segmentation: